walter-a-jablonowski/sys-2/ai.md

   - the list is sorted by last one first (field date)
   - when we double click or touch on an entry this loads the the list of sub entries associated with the entry
   - list cells
-    - all cells of any type get an action menu on the right (dropdown, single entry: delete)
+    - all cells get an action menu on the right (dropdown, single entry: delete)
     - the cell content on the left side is rendered by the list cell renderer of the current type
     - default behaviour for navigating:
       - single click or touch: open a modal for editing the entry